JDLM92/MDEFsite/docs/term1/04-Design Studio.md

 To be fair (....) this is obviously a very exaggerated solution, but I find it would really emphasize the university's policies of only letting alumni and related people inside, unlike universities in Europe, for example.

 ![](../images/Burbuja.png)

+## Reflection
+I think this was a very interesting excercise since we were allowed to create more 'Critical Design' type solutions to other people's projects, which is why I allowed myself to create such aggressive and frankly crazy solution for Everardo's University project.